skytap/well-architected-framework/operations/performance/README.md

 * Storage Node using ZFS caching
 * Physical SSD

-The most impactful caching comes from Skytap’s implementation of ZFS and within the SN itself, as each is configured with a large memory cache that is used for Adaptive Replacement Cache (ARC).
+The most impactful caching comes from {{site.Brand}}’s implementation of ZFS and within the SN itself, as each is configured with a large memory cache that is used for Adaptive Replacement Cache (ARC).